-These almond cookies only require 6 ingredients and zero flour!
+These almond cookies only require 6 simple ingredients and zero flour!
 I opted out of brown sugar and vanilla extract to keep these a little lighter… They’re chewy and sweet, nutty and chocolatey with a hint of saltiness – an amazingly tasty sweet treat!

 How to make Almond Joy Cookies:

 Cover two cookie sheets with parchment paper.
 (Don’t skip this step – it keeps the cookies from sticking to the pan!)